janga1997/blendyn-wiki/Run-Mbdyn.md

 Select an input file by clicking on the `Select input file` button, and navigating to the input file.

-Note that MBDyn doesn't demand any specific extension for its input files, so all kinds of files are displayed.
+Note that [MBDyn][1] doesn't demand any specific extension for its input files, so all kinds of files are displayed.

 ## 3. Set Output Directory